DominickW-C/javaGame/README.md

 A Java game I am currently making using JFrame.
 I started this the summer in between sophmore and junior year.
-I am currently unsure about the direction the game will be taking and just trying to learn graphics programming better.
+This game will be something along the lines of flappy bird.
+While that is not original, I think that it will be good for learning what I need to, and I can then use that knowledge to make something more original.

 SEE notes.md FOR A LIST OF WHAT WAS DONE EVERY COMMIT